dbt-labs/docs.getdbt.com/website/docs/guides/databricks-qs.md

     <Lightbox src="/img/databricks_tutorial/images/choose_plan.png" title="Choose Databricks Plan" />
     </div>

 5. Now, it's time to create your first workspace.
 A Databricks workspace is an environment for accessing all of your Databricks assets.
-The workspace organizes objects like notebooks, SQL warehouses, clusters, etc, into one place.
+The workspace organizes objects like notebooks, SQL warehouses, clusters, and more so into one place.
 Provide the name of your workspace, choose the appropriate AWS region, and click **Start Quickstart**.
 You might get the checkbox of **I have data in S3 that I want to query with Databricks**.
 You do not need to check this off for this tutorial.

     <div style={{maxWidth: '400px'}}>
     <Lightbox src="/img/databricks_tutorial/images/start_quickstart.png" title="Create AWS resources" />